Surya Institute

 Surya Institute or (SI) is an Indonesian-based organization specializing in educational development and training.
 Surya Institute was founded in 2006 by physicist Yohanes Surya.
-Surya Institute offices are located in the SURE Center, Summarecon Serpong, Tangerang, Banten, Indonesia.
+Surya Institute has a division dedicated to promoting science and mathematics called the Surya Institute for the Promotion of Science (SIPS).
 In 2014, Surya Institute manage three institutions: Surya College of Education Surya (STKIP Surya), Surya University and Surya Center for Learning Excellence (SCLE).

 Activities and International Event

 Surya Institute often works with governments, local organizations, private companies and the international community to undertake research and development of teaching materials and teaching methods.
-It also routinely conducts teacher training events, seminars, road shows, TV shows, talk shows, and science camps.
+It also routinely conducts teacher training events, seminars, road shows, TV shows, talk shows, science camps, math camps, competitions, olympiads, etc.

 In reaching their goal, they often partners with other organizations to run international educational events, such as: